What are the grammar rules of modal verbs?

 7. Question Forms

-While this structure may apply to twelve of the fifteen modal verbs we’ve described throughout this short course, for two of the semi modal verbs (‘had better’ and ‘have to’) the correct constructions when forming questions are as follows:
+While this structure may apply to twelve of the fifteen modal verbs we’ve described throughout this short reader, for two of the semi modal verbs (‘had better’ and ‘have to’) the correct constructions when forming questions are as follows:

 For ‘ought to’, common practice is to instead use ‘should’ – much like when negating.